Planning That First Business Startup

-Many young entrepreneurs are setting out on the first startup business.
-In fact many older folks (including retirees) are moving into small startups as their life style changes.
+Many young entrepreneurs are setting out on their first startup business.
+In fact, many older folks (including retirees) are moving into small startups as their lifestyle changes.
 I did just that.
 This article attempts to guide the new entrepreneurs through the process of planning a startup business.
 Much of the content is backed up by my own experience.

 Planning a Business Startup

 Things You Need To Do In Starting a Business

 I have always found that when several thoughts are impacting my mind and I feel confused as a result, taking a firm decision about the situation brings clarity almost immediately.
 Raymond Charles Barker in his book The Power of Decision says, ”Decision is the most important function of the individual mind.
 No creative process can begin until a decision is made...Having made the decision, every right idea will flow...”

 After determining the nature of the business, your decision must be to truly commit yourself to creating it.
 It is in fact a creation which will take time, funds, creative thinking, research, and an application of skill, knowledge, and experience.
 The decision should be accompanied by a clear outline or definition of what is entailed (i.e. included), what is the vision for the market, what is the appeal of product or service.
 For example, several years ago we setup an information systems consultancy at a time when most small and some medium companies were struggling with the conversion to an automated office.
 This became the definition of our business service.
 My advice is to articulate clearly what your business is about and write it down.
 It will become an entry into your business plan outlined below.